kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Credits Route and Shopping Trip updated for Telos Station - Samhan Dobo.
 - Credits Route and Shopping Trip updated for Telos Station - Dendis Dobo.
 - Credits Route and Shopping Trip updated for Dantooine - Adum Larp.
+- T3-M4 taken to Sky Ramp/Palace instead of Atton.
+- Pontite Crystal looted in the Palace on Onderon.
+- Due to looting in the Palace we no longer get Ossus Keeper Robes.
+- New Goto's Yacht route (saves ~1 minute).
 - Update to Atris fight dialog in endgame (saves 35 seconds over previous iteration).

 ### v1.7 (January 2023)